gabriele-galeotti/SweetAda/README.md

 Latest news:

+08/05/2022
+- massive cleanup of whole system
+- use modern Ada syntax where possibile
+- more definitions for CPUs and platforms
+- Makefile build engine refinements
+- transition to GCC 11.3.0

 06/01/2022
 - SiFive HiFive 1 minimal timer handling and I/O outputs
 - Raspberry Pi 3 now outputs characters on the mini-UART (TXD0/GPIO#14 on the